yardinternet/plugin-yard-deepl/README.md

 This plugin registers secure API endpoints that allows you to request translations directly from DeepL.
 These endpoints are only accessible when a valid nonce is provided.
 When providing translations to website visitors, you can configure which languages are supported for translation.

+## Caching Mechanism

+Each object that is translated will store its cached translation in the `wp_postmeta` table within the database.
+This caching mechanism ensures that translations are efficiently reused, reducing unnecessary API requests to DeepL and saving costs.

+- **Serving Cached Translations:** If a cached translation is newer than the `post_modified` date of the object, the cached version is served.
+- **Fetching New Translations:** When the `post_modified` date of the object is more recent than the cached translation, a new translation is fetched from DeepL.
+Once retrieved, this translation is immediately cached for future use.

+This approach minimizes the number of API calls to DeepL, ensuring translations are kept up to date only when necessary.

 ## Installation

 1. Upload plugin directory to the `/wp-content/plugins/` directory